Cognitive Behavioral Therapy (CBT)

 How Does Cognitive Behavioral Therapy Work?

 CBT’s treatment style is rooted in the understanding that our thoughts, emotions, and behaviors are interconnected.
 Many therapists who support CBT believe that thoughts and perceptions influence behavior; therefore, a licensed professional will work with a resident to identify triggers that result in anxiety.
 These sessions aim to improve mental well-being by addressing negative thought patterns and behavior.
-Whereas in the ACT form of therapy, the therapist aims to accept negative thoughts and tools to work around them, while in the CBT form of therapy, the focus is on transforming those negative thought patterns.
+Unlike ACT, which aims to accept negative thoughts, CBT focuses on transforming those negative thought patterns.

 The 3 Basic Principles of CBT

-• Dysfunctional assumptions: As a whole, we tend to cling to negative beliefs more than positive ones.
+As a whole, we tend to cling to negative beliefs more than positive ones.
 These cognitive distortions are irrational thought patterns that distort our perception of reality.
+Irrational and often negative beliefs that we hold about ourselves and our environment.
+They distort our perception of reality and can lead to maladaptive behaviors and emotional distress.
+CBT focuses on recognizing these cognitive distortions and developing healthier, more realistic assumptions.

 Is CBT Right For Me?